tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 // Write second point to the buffer client.writePoint(point2);
 ..
-// Write nineth point to the buffer client.writePoint(point9);
+// Write ninth point to the buffer client.writePoint(point9);
 // Writing tenth point will cause flushing buffer and returns actual write result. if(!client.writePoint(point10)) {